-NEW YORK (AP) -- A defiant Russian arms dealer dubbed the Merchant of Death was sentenced Thursday to 25 years in prison, far short of the life term prosecutors sought for his conviction on terrorism charges that grew from a U.S. sting operation.
+NEW YORK (AP) -- A notorious Russian arms dealer dubbed the Merchant of Death has been sentenced in New York to 25 years in prison following his conviction on terrorism charges that grew from a U.S. sting operation.